Health Insurance for Cancer Patients in India | PolicyX

 BiopsyExamination of tissueNeedle biopsy, surgical biopsy

-Blood testsDetects specific cancer markersCBC, tumour marker tests
+Blood testsDetects specific cancer markersCBC, tumor marker tests

 Imaging scansView internal changesMammogram, ultrasound, MRI, CT scan